Cornerstone-CICCC/web-2-astro-intro-exercise-ellieCorner/README.md

 - The header should be a component
 - The footer should be a component
 - Move the CSS to their individual pages using inline styling.
 For the global styles such as *body* and *main*, place them inside `src/styles/global.css`.
-You need to create this file first and import it into each page using:
+You need to create this file first and import it into each page or a layout file using:

   ```js
   import '../styles/global.css